Zara Tindall: Personal life

-In December 2000, Tindall was involved in a severe car crash near Bourton-on-the-Water.
-In January 2020, she was banned from driving for six months after accumulating 12 points on her licence.
+In December 2000, Tindall was involved in a serious car crash near Bourton-on-the-Water, escaping serious injury after overturning her Land Rover.
+In January 2020, she was banned from driving for six months after accumulating 12 points on her driving licence.
 It was also announced that the court was fining her "£666 plus costs and a victim surcharge of £151".